This isn’t your average list of the best free campsites near Yellowstone.

 Best Free Campsites Near Yellowstone

-Jump straight to the free campsite you want to learn about:
+Jump to the free campsite you want to learn more about:

-Or, use our super-duper Yellowstone dispersed camping map to find a free campsite near you:
+Or, use our Yellowstone dispersed camping map to browse the area’s best free campsites.

 My Favorite Free Campsites Near Yellowstone

 Dispersed camping isn’t allowed within Yellowstone itself.
 But there are countless free campsites just outside its boundaries.
 Here are 5+ of my favorites.

 Peace and quiet just an hour from Yellowstone?

 That’s exactly what you get if you’re willing to make the long, winding, rough drive to just beyond the stunningly gorgeous Tom Miner Basin.

 Set your sights on Tom Miner Campground, a primitive 12-site first-come, first-served forest service campground, but turn to the left instead of the right when you reach the fork at the end of Tom Miner Creek Road.

 Almost immediately you’ll see large spacious dispersed campsites in an expansive grassy meadow alongside Forest Road 1702 near the tree-lined Sunlight Creek.